 Phase Three: November 2012

 Phase Three is a two-pronged phase that begins with a day-long meeting of the SPTF members and ends with the creation of concept papers.
-In a day-long meeting, November 15, 2012, the SPTF will begin to process the data and information gathered between the working groups and the internal and external stakeholders.
+In a daylong meeting November 15, 2012, the SPTF begins to process the data and information gathered between the working groups and the internal and external stakeholders.
 The members of the SPTF will consider and sort through the data to identify dominant strategic themes.
-Once this process of identification of major trends and issues is made, the SPTF members will enter into the second prong of Phase Three which is to write the concept papers regarding each of the major trends and issues identified; the SPTF members will have about one month to distill the data into these comprehensive, understandable products.
+Once this process of identification of major trends and issues is made, the SPTF members will enter into the second prong of Phase Three, which is to write the concept papers regarding each of the major trends and issues identified; the SPTF members will have about one month to distill the data into these comprehensive, understandable products.
 These concept papers will aim to meet the following requirements: will be manageable in language, will be conceptually straightforward, and will be agenda-free.

 Phase Four: March 22, 2013

-Phase Four will kick off with the Vision Conference event that will include not only the SPTF members, but also selected internal and external stakeholders.
-Through an interactive and engaging workshop series throughout the day, this Vision Conference is meant to be a powerful and meaningful exchange and an historical moment for The College of New Rochelle.
-This phase will reveal compelling insights into the College’s relationships both with internal and external stakeholders.
-In a thorough review of the concept papers, participants will become educated on how the major and relative trends and issues can be seen understood concurrently.
-These exercises will create a cohesive understanding of how the varied trends and issues will become cogent and meaningful strategic viewpoints.
+Phase Four kicks off with the Vision Conference event that includes not only the SPTF members, but also selected internal and external stakeholders.
+Through an interactive and engaging workshop series throughout the day, this Vision Conference is a powerful and meaningful exchange and a historical moment for The College of New Rochelle.
+This phase reveals compelling insights into the College's relationships both with internal and external stakeholders.
+In a thorough review of the concept papers, participants become educated on how the major and relative trends and issues can be seen understood concurrently.
+These exercises create a cohesive understanding of how the varied trends and issues will become cogent and meaningful strategic viewpoints.

-Phase Five is the Goals Conference and is the true culmination of the entire year-long process of the SPTF.
-This is when the President of the College and the SPTF members join together to recommend those actions necessary to begin to implement the plan.
-The SPTF will define those broad goals as outcomes for each strategic theme.
-This broad, action oriented process will inform how the College will implement the four or so strategic themes that the entire College community, both internally and externally, have defined as crucial to the future of the College.
-From this work, an Implementation Plan will be the definitive outcome of this year-long collaborative planning process.
+Phase Five is the Goals Conference and is the true culmination of the entire yearlong process of the SPTF.
+The President of the College and the SPTF members join together to recommend those actions necessary to begin to implement the plan.
+The SPTF defines those broad goals as outcomes for each strategic theme.
+This broad, action-oriented process informs how the College will implement the four or so strategic themes that the entire College community, both internally and externally, have defined as crucial to the future of the College.
+From this work, an Implementation Plan is the definitive outcome of this yearlong collaborative planning process.